Remembering to Sleep & Sleeping to Remember: A brief dive into Sleep and Memory

 It’s no secret that sleep improves almost every daily function.
 But here’s what still seems to elude our intuition and our understanding: What is responsible for increased cognitive utility, and how is such a highly-varied orchestra of underlying mechanisms aligned and affected?
 For this discussion, I must include a few references that may be unfamiliar and confusing to you; so, I am defining them up front: Dual-store, multi-trace, and feed-forward modeling are all different mechanisms and pathways that are used in the brain to map and to network memory and storage centers of memory banks.
 They sound pretty important, don’t they?
 They are.

 Sleep takes up approximately one-third of our lives, yet it’s more than just a blank and latent period of time that our bodies use to rest after a hectic day's work.
-During sleep the body regulates and recharges key autonomic systems such as circulation, respiration, and immune response, to name just a few.
+During sleep, the body regulates and recharges key autonomic systems such as circulation, respiration, and immune response, to name just a few.
 Sleep also manages our daily moods and our ability to retain, recall, learn, and use the information that is stored in and plucked from our memories into our daily lives.
 No doubt, sleep is indeed an awesome power of the human body and the brain.
-Let’s consider what else might be going on inside the brain that makes sleep so special.
+Let’s consider what else might be going on inside the brain that makes sleep so special (Walker, 2009).

 Sleep and Memory